Environmental issues in Finland: Sustainability

 Finland's ecological footprint for 2018 was 7.86 global hectares per person, 5.09 global hectares (gha) above the world average.
 If every country had an ecological footprint equal to Finland, it would require the equivalent biocapacity of 4.07 earths to be sustainable.
 Finland's overshoot day calculated for 2022 was March 31st, four months earlier than the global average.

 According to a Yale-led study in 2015, there were 4,500 trees for each Finn and in total 22 billion trees in Finland in 2015.

 Air pollution

-In Finland, 1500-2000 people die every year from air pollution.
-Worldwide 7-9 million people die from air pollution.
-China is the biggest producer of coal.
+In Finland, 1500–2000 people die every year from air pollution.
+Worldwide, 7-9 million people die from air pollution.
 Pollution comes from traffic and energy production, e.g.y coal and peat.
 Finland measures and reports air quality.
 There are no actions in place for reduced air quality in cities.
-Worldwide alternatives include reduced private car traffic and promotion of public traffic with reduced or free tickets.
+Worldwide alternatives include reduced private car traffic and promotion of public transport with reduced or free tickets.